The participation link has been emailed. If you did not receive it please email Kim Janzen firstname.lastname@example.org.

-Virtual Workshop participation is open to all and will be live streamed.
-Cost for the Workshop is $99 CAD.
+Virtual Workshop participation is open to all and will be available synchronously online via Zoom.
+The cost for the Workshop is $99 CAD.
 Registration is completed through Eventbrite and can be accessed Here.
 If you have any questions please contact Kim Janzen.

 Check your time difference Here.

 Registration deadline is Friday May 6, 2022 at 9 am CST.
 The WebEx link will be emailed out to all participants shortly after registration closes.

 For more information or questions about the class please contact Kim Janzen.